 Analysis of The Wretched game

 It is always difficult to talk about a solo role-playing game.
-To face The Wretched you will have to recover, primarily, a tower to play in Jenga, a tool we have seen used in Dread, a six-sided die, ten tokens of some kind, and a deck of French cards.
+To face The Wretched you will have to recover, (yes, you can learn it), a tower to play in Jenga, a tool we have seen used in Dread, a six-sided die, ten tokens of some kind, and a deck of French cards.

 The tower will serve to be able to test the structural integrity of the ship.
 By the time the tower falls, well you can already imagine the obvious consequences.